deckerego/Macropad_4chord_MIDI/README.md

 ## Configuring

-The `settings.py` file has several settings you can tweak, including MIDI note configurations and a list of the progressions you can scroll through.
+The `settings.py` file has several settings you can tweak, including MIDI note configurations, MIDI channel settings, and a list of the progressions you can scroll through.
 If you would like to add your own chord progressions or would like to keep a shorter list of possible keys, you can make those changes in the `settings.py` file within the CIRCUITPY drive.
 Just make sure to mount your Macropad in read/write mode (see [Updating](#updating)).

 ## Building